JetBrains/amper/docs/FAQ.md

 What’s more, smooth interoperability with Gradle allows for the use of Amper in existing projects, which is important if we want to get feedback from real-world use cases.

+Amper also exists as a standalone tool which allows us to improve the IDE support and workflows even further.

 ### Why not simply improve Gradle?

 We believe there is room to improve the project configuration experience and IDE support.